 Sedona Landscape Painting – Desert Blossom – In The Beginning

-When I first started painting in 1990, Desert Blossom was my first Prickly Pear Cactus to paint.
+In 1990, Desert Blossom was my first Prickly Pear Cactus to paint when I first started painting.
 I was terrified of the thought that I wouldn’t be able to create something folks would like, admire, or even pay money for.
 So, I took some workshops – 5 to be exact, and I was on my way to diving into the world of creativity.
 With the foundation I had built from the classes, I just experimented.
-Initially, I threw away a lot of art or gave it away, thinking that not any of it was worth saving.
-Something inside of me kept prompting me to continue, to persevere, and ultimately to paint.
+Initially, I threw away a lot of art or gave it away, thinking that none of it was worth saving.
+But, something inside me kept prompting me to continue, persevere, and ultimately paint.
 The result was Desert Blossom.
-Now that I’m a contemporary Sedona artist, I’m ever grateful to be creating these cool southwest paintings.
+Now that I’m a contemporary Sedona artist, I’m grateful to be creating these extraordinary southwest paintings.
 This was before YouTube and Google.

 That was Then